 What your employees need

 Spam filters won’t identify every phishing email that comes through.
-And, as mentioned above, a big part of that is because cyber criminals are spending more time crafting their approach in order to get better results.
-This, of course means, as always, that humans are the last line of defence, so they need to be equipped to manage the risk, which includes being able to:
+And a big part of that is because cyber criminals are spending more time crafting their approach in order to get better results.
+As always, this means that humans are the last line of defence, so they need to be equipped to manage the risk, which includes being able to:

 - Identify that something isn’t quite right.
 That might be an email address that looks incorrect or wondering why a person you weren’t expecting an invoice from sent you one.